 Merging Duplicate Contacts

-It is essential to ensure that there is only one copy of each person held in your Contacts list.
+It's essential to make sure that there is only one copy of each person held in your Contacts list.
 It is important to merge rather than delete these duplications, to record all their roles into a single profile.
 There are many reasons that this is important, such as:

-• Maintaining accurate oversight over all of a client's roles across multiple entities.
+• It is maintaining accurate oversight over all of a client's roles across multiple entities.

 • Preventing client due diligence and identity checks from being performed on the same individual more than once, potentially incurring unnecessary fees.